Adios-official/SMSV2_TF_AWS/CE with Public SLO IP/README.md

 ## 4. Post-Deployment

-- Verify the created CE instances in the GCP console.
+- Verify the created CE instances in the AWS console.
 - Validate the Volterra site object and token.

 ## Notes and Considerations